 Most of Oxfordshire’s children and young people go to school or college – but some are educated at home

 Local libraries offer plenty of things to read, borrow, watch and listen to, mostly for free!

 Stress is something that impacts everyone in different ways.
-School stress is common in students, due to work load.

 Education, Health and Life Planning for young people with education, health and care needs